subhadipchowdhury/subhadipchowdhury.github.io/index.md

 <div class='anchor'>
 ## Research Interests and Background
 </div>
-I am currently interested in various Topological and Dynamical properties of Group of homeomorphisms of Circle and related problems in low dimensional Dynamics, Geometry, Topology and Geometric Group Theory.
+My research area is low-dimensional dynamics and topology, specifically nonabelian action of free groups on circles via orientation preserving homeomorphisms.
+I am also interested in application of algebraic topology to formal language theory.
+I am broadly interested in Geometric Group Theory topics like stable commutator length and quasimorphisms as well.

 My papers and preprints are on my [research page](research).